MoLamkemeyer/iot-portfolio-template/README.md

 Author: <replace these pointy brackets with your full name>

- Mein Partner ist <Frederik Bröckling>, [Frederik Bröckling](https://github.com/fbroeckling/Portfolio-of-Frederik-Br-ckling) gemacht
+ Mein Partner ist [Frederik Bröckling](https://github.com/fbroeckling/Portfolio-of-Frederik-Br-ckling) gemacht

 In my team for the final project, I also had the following members: